-Function as if consent is already the standard in decision-making.
+Function as if consent is the standard in decision-making.

-When a decision is about to be made, before anyone can call for a vote or declare agreement, ask if there are any objections.
+When a decision is about to be made, ask if there are any remaining concerns or objections before anyone can call for a vote or declare agreement autocratically.
 If possible, glance at each person as an invitation to speak.
-If someone tries to dismiss concerns, say, “Let’s look at this for a moment.”
-Then help address concerns and clarify objections.
-Ask if anyone else can address them.
+If someone tries to dismiss a concern, say, “Let’s look at this for a moment.”
+Help clarify and resolve any concerns or objections.
+Ask if anyone else can do the same.

 When unresolved objections remain, emphasize that a decision has not been made.
 Most small groups function by consent most of the time.
 With only one objection, however, they may avoid announcing a formal decision and then proceed as if one had been made.
-Break this cycle and state clearly, “Let’s not implement this until we have enough information to resolve this objection.”
+The objector will be silent to avoid conflict.
+Break this cycle and state clearly, “Let’s decide not to implement this until we have enough information to resolve this objection.”

 Instead of waiting for open discussion, begin rounds by asking, “What does everyone think?
-Mary?” and move around the room to each person.
+Mary?”
+Then move around the room to each person.

 Doing rounds can completely change the dynamic of a group because rounds:

-- Bring out comments from those who dislike competing for attention or feel their ideas are not important
+- Draw out comments from those who dislike competing for attention or believe their ideas are not important enough to express.

 Suggest that two people with differing styles or opinions represent your group when approaching an authority or attending a meeting.

-- A shift from personal opinion or benefit to collaboration and consultation on behalf of the group
+- a shift from an individual viewpoint or benefit to collaboration on behalf of the group;

-- Consultation in a search for solutions rather than an autocratic decision
+- consultation in a search for solutions, rather than presenting an autocratic decision;

-- Less likelihood of being co-opted with two listening
+- less likelihood of being co-opted with two listening; and

-- More information being conveyed in both directions with the experience and training of two people present
+- more communication and understanding with the experience and knowledge of two people present.

-Before anyone can volunteer, ask what the task or function requires and then directly ask one person who they think could fulfill those requirements.
+Before anyone can volunteer, ask what the role or responsibility requires and then begin directly by asking one person who thinks they could fulfill those requirements.
 Convey the expectation that there will be more than one qualified person.

-Self nominations are acceptable as long as they don’t preclude discussion of other possible candidates or consider the ability to fulfill the task requirements.
-One ability, however, is the desire to fulfill the task!
+Self-nominations are acceptable as long as they don’t preclude discussion of other possible candidates or a consideration of the volunteer’s ability to fulfill the task requirements.
+One ability demonstrated by volunteering, however, is the desire to fulfill the task!

 After presenting an idea, welcome objections by asking, “Now how is this going to work?
 What’s wrong with it?
 Let’s make it better and get all the chinks out now.”

 Resolving objections builds a stronger proposal.
 Don’t allow concerns and objections to slide away.
 Taking them seriously builds the commitment and focus necessary for collaborative decision-making and effective action.
-Even when an objection cannot be resolved, if it is thoroughly understood, everyone may be more willing to move forward and test the decision.
+Even when an objection cannot be resolved, everyone may be more willing to move forward and test the decision if it is thoroughly understood.

-Take responsibility for your own development, continuing to learn about life, about your work, and about your organization.
+Take responsibility for your own development, continuing to learn about your work and your organization.